corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * CDS will not provide functionality for automatic updates installation.
 Node administrator will still have to stop-upgrade-restart their nodes manually.
 * CDS is not intended to be used to update the platform itself.
 * How to design a CorDapp that supports upgrades is out of scope of this design document.
-Information about flow versioning, states evolution and contract constraints can be found in the [Corda Docs](https://docs.corda.net)
+Information about [flow versioning](https://docs.corda.net/upgrading-cordapps.html#flow-versioning), [states evolution](https://docs.corda.net/upgrading-cordapps.html#contract-and-state-versioning) and [contract constraints](https://docs.corda.net/api-contract-constraints.html) and more can be found in the [Corda Docs](https://docs.corda.net)
 * Packaging of a downloadable.
 CDS is agnostic to it and will support multiple packaging formats.
 However CDS expects CorDapps to contain a default metadata such as `vendor`, `name` and `version` in their `MANIFEST` file.
 Such metadata is automatically added by the `cordapp` plugin during CorDapp packaging.
 * CDS will not provide any automations around database or environment evolution.
 These procedures should be defined separately by a CorDapp vendor.